theotchlx/theotchlx/src/pages/contributions/ratatui.md

 Before then, Ratatui's public API only exposed "full" or "contiguous" border types such as the following:

 ┌─────────────┐
-│Plain borders│
+│Plain borders
 └─────────────┘

 ╭───────────────╮
-│Rounded borders│
+│Rounded borders
 ╰───────────────╯

 ╔══════════════╗
-║double borders║
+║double borders
 ╚══════════════╝

 And many others, including notably block borders and borders using specific drawing techniques.